-In some regions, e.g. Germany or Scandinavia, are rather sensitive when it comes to correct legal content and their buying decisions are made based on trust.
+In some regions, e.g., Germany or Scandinavia, users are rather sensitive when it comes to correct legal content, and their buying decisions are made based upon trust.

-System texts are specifically local.
-They often involve different locales: time and date formats and timezones, metric units, form items (address, ZIP), phone extensions, etc.
+System texts are specifically local in intent, and these often involve different locales: time and date formats and timezones, metric units, form items (address, ZIP), phone extensions, etc.

-Strings in a localization tool.
+The above example shows strings in a localization tool.
 Image credit: http://hewiki.heroengine.com

 You need someone who is familiar with localization and uses localization tools.
 Key strings should come with additional context.